bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-09-22-breathless.md

+---
+layout: post
+title: Breathless
+published: true
+date: 2022-09-22
+readtime: true
+categories: ['EVENTS']
+tags: [Drama, Film Noir]
+metadata: 'France 1960, 90 mins<br> Director: Jean-Luc Godard'
+pdf: '2022-09-22-breathless.pdf'
+---

 _+ intro by Programmer-at-Large Geoff Andrew_

 In tribute to the iconoclastic and hugely influential filmmaker, critic and theorist Jean-Luc Godard, who died on 13 September aged 91, we are screening his acclaimed first feature, _Breathless_, a major early hit for the French New Wave.
 Based on a scenario by François Truffaut, the film is both a witty homage to American B-movie crime thrillers and a love letter to Paris; its charismatic stars Jean-Paul Belmondo and Jean Seberg play, respectively, a petty criminal on the run from the police and the American newspaper-vendor he falls for.
 Raoul Coutard provides the lovely black-and-white camerawork, Martial Solal the cool jazz on the soundtrack, while Godard himself is responsible for the film’s distinctively light-hearted narrative style, as fresh today as when it first appeared.
 The screening will be preceded by a brief introduction by Geoff Andrew, editor of the _Sight and Sound_ anthology _Jean-Luc Godard: Histoire(s) du Cinéaste_.
 **bfi.org.uk**

 ‘We barged into cinema like cavemen into the Versailles of Louis the Fifteenth.’
 (Jean-Luc Godard)